 You want a place to call your ownYou want a place to call your own

+You could boil down all the previous points into this one statement which encompasses everything becoming a homeowner means.
 No matter how comfortable a rental may be, it will never really feel like your home.
 That ethereal feeling of having a place to plant your feet down and call your own is something that all homeowners can relate to.
 The personal satisfaction and sense of accomplishment that comes with it are unmatched.
 For those who’ve found their dream home, closing day can be one of the happiest moments in their entire lives.
-All the previous points could be boiled down into this one statement which encompasses everything that becoming a homeowner means.

 In the end, any decision to buy a home is made from a combination of emotional and financial considerations.
 It’s an investment for the future and one that you should feel ready for on both accounts.